uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

-Vouching is not required only for member admittance, but it can also be used to indicate member relationships beyond the minimum requirement needed for membership.
+Vouching is not required only for member admittance, but it can also be used to indicate member relationships beyond the minimum requirement needed for membership to the group.

-There are three ways for a trust group member to vouch for another member: vouch for a member through the member's profile, nominate a user through the group's profile, use the ``Vouching Control Panel``.
+There are three ways for a trust group member to vouch for another member: vouch for a member through the member's profile, nominate a user through the group's profile, and use the ``Vouching Control Panel``.

 The first way to vouch for a member is through the member's profile.
-This means the user must already be a member, and has already been vouched for enough times to meet the current trust group's requirements for membership.
+This means the user must already be a member of the trust group, and has already been vouched for enough times to meet the current trust group's requirements for membership.

-Go to the home page of the group of the member for whom you would like to vouch.
-To see what vouches have already been made, go to the ``Vouches`` tab.
-Then, to start vouching for a member, click the ``Members`` tab or link, then choose the user.
-You should now be on his profile page.
-Scroll all the way to the bottom of the profile, and you will see a form section where you can write a comment about why you are vouching for the member and make attestations about your relationship to the member.
+To see what vouches have already been made, go to a trust group's main page and click the ``Vouches`` tab.
+To start vouching for a member, click the ``Members`` tab or link, then choose the user.
+This opens his profile page.
+Scroll all the way to the bottom of the profile, and there is a form section where a comment can be written regarding the vouch to be made and attestations about relationship with the member (:ref:`userMemberBlankVouch`).

 .. _userMemberBlankVouch: